Haplochromis piceatus

 Haplochromis piceatus is a species of cichlid fish endemic to Lake Victoria in East Africa.
-Although listed as vulnerable by the IUCN, surveys since 2005 have failed to find it in its home lake and it is possibly extinct in the wild.
+Although listed as vulnerable by the IUCN, since 2005, surveys have failed to find them in their home lake and they are possibly extinct in the wild.
 Captive "safety populations" are maintained at several public aquariums.

 This species can reach a standard length of 9 cm.
 Males are bluish-black with orange fins and females are grayish.
-The species generally resembles H. cinereus and H. macrops, also from Lake Victoria, but it differs in having a longer jaw and a higher gill raker count.
-In the wild it was typically found over a muddy bottom at depths of about 14-18 m where it fed on zooplankton and insect larvae, but captives will eat a wide range of standard aquarium fish food.
+The species generally resembles H. cinereus and H. macrops, also from Lake Victoria, but they differs in having a longer jaw and a higher gill raker count.
+In the wild they are typically found over muddy bottoms at depths of about 14-18 m where they feed on zooplankton and insect larvae, but in captivity they will eat a wide range of standard aquarium fish food.